“Now I am become death, the destroyer of worlds“.

 The Manhattan Project, the program to develop the Atomic Bomb, was so secret that even Vice President Harry Truman was unaware of its existence.

 The morality of President Truman’s decision has been argued ever since.
-In the end, it was decided that to drop the bomb would end the war faster, with less loss of life on both sides, compared with the invasion of the Japanese home islands.
+In the end, it was decided that to drop the bomb would end the war faster with less loss of life on both sides, compared with the invasion of the Japanese home islands.

 So it was that the second nuclear detonation in history took place on August 6 over the city of Hiroshima, Japan.
-“Little Boy”, as the bomb was called, was delivered by the B29 Superfortress “Enola Gay”, named after the mother of United States Army Air Forces pilot Lieutenant Colonel Paul Tibbets.
+“Little Boy” as the bomb was called, was delivered by the B29 Superfortress “Enola Gay”, named for the mother of United States Army Air Forces pilot Lieutenant Colonel Paul Tibbets.
 70,000 Japanese citizens were vaporized in an instant.
 Another 100,000 later died from injuries and the delayed effects of radiation.

 Even then the Japanese Government refused to surrender.
-‘Fat Man’, a plutonium bomb carried by the B29 “Bockscar”, was dropped on Nagasaki, on August 9.
+‘Fat Man’, a plutonium bomb carried by the B29 “Bockscar” was dropped on Nagasaki, on August 9.

-The three cities originally considered for this second strike included Kokura, Kyoto and Niigata.
+Three cities originally considered for this second strike included Kokura, Kyoto and Niigata.
 Kyoto was withdrawn from consideration due to its religious significance.
 Niigata was taken out of consideration due to the distance involved.

 In the end, 393rd Bombardment Squadron Commander Major Charles Sweeney bypassed the city and chose the secondary target, the major shipbuilding center and military port city of Nagasaki.